Klizzy/MMM-Vrr/README.md

-# MMM-Vrr and more Areas
+# MMM-Vrr and more areas

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).